jingx23/SimpleNetworking/README.md

 ```

 ## Logging requests and responses
-Each `APIClient` instance logs requests and responses using a [SwiftLog](https://github.com/apple/swift-log) logger.
+If you use your own logging framework you can implement the  `APIClientLoggerProtocol`, so you can pass the Logger to the `APIClient` instance.

-To see requests and responses logs as they happen, you need to specify the `.debug` log-level when constructing the APIClient.
+To see requests and responses logs as they happen, you can use the  `APIClientConsoleLogger`.

 ```Swift
 let tmdbClient = APIClient(